a-gave/libremesh_openwrt_buildroot_docker/README.md

 The size of the produced docker images, comparing ath79/generic are:
 - around 11.2GB for the default
-- around 6.56GB using an external toolchain
+- around 6.56GB using an external toolchain (broken)

 ### Details about image sizes